khisomovkomron/newsee/README.md

 - asynchronous requests
 - add more apis to new service and new service
 - second microservice will be on Tortoise ORM

+# LEARNING

+In order to avoid vacancies in Github contribuiton, I will take notes in this README file.
+Dates and topics will be included

+### 14.11.2022

+- learning asynchronous programming with Python
+- asyncio, httpx
+- asynchronous contextmanager "async with"